Social media isn’t enough. Learn how Alaska DOT & PF surveyed 5,000 residents online for actionable results!

 Joann has been delivering consulting engineering services in the transportation field for nearly 30 years.
 She has designed a variety of state and municipal projects ranging from urban arterials to recreational trails.
 Through her involvement on many projects, she has developed strong public involvements skills and now focuses on public engagement.
 Joann moved from the Midwest to Alaska 26 years ago and is still awed by the beauty of Alaska.

-Heather was born and raised in Fairbanks, Alaska.
+Heather Edic was born and raised in Fairbanks, Alaska.
 She received her BS in Civil Engineering from the University of Alaska Fairbanks where she was a member of the cross country running and ski teams.
-Heather has been concentrating on traffic analysis projects where her strength is summarizing complex data so it easy to understand.
+Heather has been concentrating on traffic analysis projects where her strength is summarizing complex data so it is easy to understand.
 When Heather isn’t in the office, you can find her outside biking, skiing, or racing up mountains.

 Dave is a die-hard champion of all things related to community engagement, and has built a reputation for leading edge community outreach.
 He is an internationally-recognized speaker, author, and public engagement strategist.
 Dave is honored to serve as an advisor on best practices for public involvement to many planning agencies such as APA, FHWA, and TRB and public participation organizations such as IAP2 and NCDD.